truenas/middleware/docs/userguide/index.rst

 templating system to provision jails.
 When you select the type of jail when creating a jail, as seen in Figure 13.3a, you are really choosing which existing template to use.

-To view the default templates, click Jails → View Jail Templates.
-A listing of the default templates used by a 9.3 system are seen in Figure 13.3a.
+To view the default templates, click :menuselection:`Jails --> View Jail Templates`.
+A listing of the default templates used by a 9.3 system are seen in
+Figure 13.3a.

 **Figure 13.3a: Listing of Default Jail Templates**